 Micah & Abbie Sprünger are the caretakers of the property.
 They live a stone’s throw from the Main House with their three children, Elliana, Eden, and Aaliya.
-Micah was raised in a missionary family in Japan, studied history and art at Covenant College and moved to Savannah about fifteen years ago.
+Micah was raised in a missionary family in Japan, studied history and art at Covenant College and moved to Savannah about seventeen years ago.
 He enjoys architecture & design, coffee roasting and photography.
 Abbie grew-up outside of Atlanta and studied religion at Emory University, and spiritual formation and soul care at Talbot Seminary.
 She’s a full-time mom and in her spare time, an author (new book just released).
 Micah & Abbie worship at Christ Church Anglican and you can catch glimpses into their days HERE.

 A native to Savannah, Ken spent 34 years with the Savannah Fire Department and on the side, owned and operated a landscaping business.
 He is married to his sweetheart, Diane, and together they have two children and four grandchildren.
 He enjoys hunting, fishing & traveling abroad (Rome is his favorite spot so far).
 When not cutting grass, or trimming bushes, Ken might be found retreating at the "little pavilion" (at the back of the Wesley Gardens property), enjoying the wind and trees and presence of God.
 He is a member of First Presbyterian Church of Pooler.